DBdirtbags/Product-Details/README.md

 ## Installation
 ### Local Machine:
-Pre-requisites: Have MongoDB and Docker installed ono your computer
+Pre-requisites: Have PostgreSQL and Docker installed on your computer
 1) After cloning the repo locally, `npm install`
 2) From the main project directory, `docker-compose up`